cozy/cozy-stack/docs/jobs.md

 ### POST /jobs/webhooks/:trigger-id

-This endpoint is used for creating a job (for example executing a konnector).
+This endpoint is used for creating a job (for example executing a konnector or a service).
 It requires no permission, but a trigger of type `@webhook` must have been created before using this endpoint.
-Its body must be a JSON that will be available to the konnector with the `COZY_PAYLOAD` env variable.
+Its body must be a JSON that will be available to the konnector or to the service through the `process.env['COZY_PAYLOAD']` variable.

 #### Request